gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## SCTP Protection Solution Identifier  {#sec-iana-psi}

-IANA is requested to assign one SCTP Protection Solution Indicator to identify the key-management defined in this document.
+IANA is requested to assign one SCTP Protection Solution Identifier to identify the key-management defined in this document.

 | Identifier | Solution Name | Reference | Contact |